Pratiksha1225/WhatsApp_Translation/README.md

 3️⃣ Click on the three dots at the top-right corner of Chrome and go to Extensions > Manage Extensions.
 4️⃣ Turn on Developer Mode and select LOAD UNPACKED , add the manifest.json file.

+🎯Note: I have used the free version of API here due to which it might take some time while translating apart from this it also has some other restrictions.
+You can use any translate API of your choice.